 Eating a healthy diet containing collagen-rich foods is probably one of the best thing you could do for youthful long-term longevity.
-The human body contains collagen but the collagen protein is not fully utilized until late in life, according to researchers.
-Collagen is an important structural protein in tissues that provide strength, flexibility, and other characteristics that protect the body against damage.
-So what exactly are the collagen-rich foods?
-Consider the foods below as the best collagen foods that you can eat.
+It is an important structural protein in tissues that provide strength, flexibility, and other characteristics that protect the body against damage.

 As you search for the best collagen-rich foods, keep in mind that there are many other foods that are as effective.
 For example, you might consider buying supplements that contain collagen, vitamins C and E, or minerals like calcium, magnesium, potassium, and zinc.
-There are also foods that are combined with these nutrients to help even the most inactive body produce more collagen.
-These include collagen and elastin supplements, protein bars, protein powder and hydrolyzed collagen.
-Taking collagen and elastin supplements are just two examples of the types of products that combine ingredients known to benefit the collagen-rich foods.
+These include collagen and elastin supplements, protein bars, protein powder.

-A collagen-rich diet is a good way to ensure that your body isn’t lacking what it needs to make this special protein.
-It provides direct collagen and the raw materials for the synthesis of collagen.
+This diet is a good way to ensure that your body isn’t lacking what it needs to make this special protein.
 Let's take a look at our pick for the best collagen rich foods that have been proven effective.

 10 Best Collagen-Rich Foods